 Instead of starting with the best recommendations of Ralph Lauren textiles or Versace cushions to strategically place within your scene.
 It’s best to first outline the essential camera gear needed to capture everything looking at its finest.

 Most interchangeable lens cameras made in the last five years will provide enough resolution and features for the majority of interior shots.
-If you’re planning on shooting high-end commercial interior photography or have very deep pockets, a medium format camera is a better option (but only if you really have the money or work with major clients).
-If you own a good quality lens, any modern full-frame DSLR or mirrorless system will do a great job getting stunning interior photography.
+If you intend to shoot high-end commercial interior photography or have very deep pockets, a medium format camera is a better option (but only if you really have the money or work with major clients).
+If you own a good quality lens, any modern full-frame DSLR or mirrorless system will do an impressive job getting stunning interior photography.

 As for lens choice, most interior photography is covered with wide-angle lenses.
 At the extremes, there are fisheye lenses, with focal lengths going up to as narrow as 50mm and 70mm for tighter shots.
 On the surface, the widest angle lenses provide the most coverage, but they can also make straight lines look distorted.